andrearoota/SoftwareEngineeringProject/documentation/Sprint/SecondSprintReview.md

-# Secondo Sprint ancora in corso
+# Secondo Sprint ancora in corso👷🏼‍♂️👷🏼‍♀️